pietroppeter/pyscript-python-dovunque-perchiunque/notes.md

 	- creative coding
 - chi sono?
 	- agilelab, pymi, rc (nim for pythonistas)

+## friction log pyscript

+- documentation: arrows to go forward and back?
+- link to github from docs?
+- I want to start with python in a pyscript tag not with a script and separate main.py
+- Home
+    - mmh, scalable...
+    - secure?
+- for me difference with backends is one of the main things and I want micropython as default backend

+domanda sui backend:
+- ma ora cosa succede che parte con mpy e carica in modo lazy pyodide???

+offtopic:
+- it would be nice to have a follow all when you hover over contributors of a project

 ## issue: `Error: cannot open file: nimib`